BEST MOVIES OF WOMEN IN MUSIC

 A school music festival, a fight between the band leaders, an injured guitarist, a substitute singer who doesn't know the songs - those are some of the complications this group of Japanese girls goes through in Linda Linda Linda.

-That‘s our selection of female-starring music films, for now, to get cosy and remain empowered to - even when you’re not leaving the house these days.
+That‘s our selection of female-starring music films, for now, to get cozy and remain empowered to - even when you’re not leaving the house these days.